ccache/ccache/CONTRIBUTING.md

   for merging yet but you want early comments and CI test results?
 Then create a draft pull request as described in [this Github blog post](https://github.blog/2019-02-14-introducing-draft-pull-requests/).
+* Please add test cases for your new changes if applicable.
 * Please follow the ccache's code style (see the section below).
 * Consider [A Note About Git Commit Messages](https://tbaggery.com/2008/04/19/a-note-about-git-commit-messages.html)